zayKenyon/Blacklist/README.md

 - `yarn run start`

 ## How to use
-Each participating server must run the slash command `/set`.
+Each participating server must run the slash command `/config log`.

 Each participating server must have a channel following the announcement channel set in the `config.json`.

-You can ping the bot for further detail.

 ## Logic
 ### Blacklist Submission: